Title

 BACKGROUND

-The project site is an irregular quadrilateral interior lot measuring about 50 feet wide by 94 and 72 feet deep on each respective side, developed with a two-story 1,341 square foot single-family residential building at 1711 Arbor Street, located on the west side of Arbor Street, just north of the intersection with Pacific Avenue.
+The project site at 1711 Arbor Street is an irregular quadrilateral interior lot measuring about 50 feet wide by 94 and 72 feet deep on each respective side, developed with a two-story 1,341 square foot, two-story single-family residential building., The site is located on the west side of Arbor Street just north of the intersection with Pacific Avenue.
 The property is neighbored by single-family residential buildings on all sides.
-The building was originally built in 1894 and has had only minor modifications since then, such as roof improvements and front stair replacement.
+The building was originally built in 1889 and has been substantially modified since then, including major changes such as the addition of a story, and minor changes, such as roof improvements and front stair replacement.

-The building has been subject to code enforcement in recent years[SB1], and the owner has recently removed some portions of the front fa?ade that were not structurally sound, having been damaged by a tree that has subsequently been removed.
-The applicant proposes to redevelop the site with a two-story residential duplex through demolition and reconstruction that emulates some of the original architectural features of the existing building.
+In addition to the modifications described, some portions of the front façade were recently removed after being damaged by a failing tree.
+The applicant now proposes to redevelop the site with a two-story residential duplex through demolition and reconstruction that emulates some of the original architectural features of the existing building.

-The property is not a City Historical Monument; however, a Certificate of Approval is required in order for it to be demolished under the City's Historical Preservation Ordinance because it was built prior to 1942.
-Under the City's Historical Preservation Ordinance (AMC 13-21), demolition means the removal of more than 30% of the value of a structure within a five (5) year period.
+The property is not a City Historical Monument; however, a Certificate of Approval is required in order for it to be demolished under the City’s Historical Preservation Ordinance (Alameda Municipal Code (AMC) Section 13-21) because it was built prior to 1942.
+Under the AMC Section 13-21, “demolition” means the removal of more than 30% of the value of a structure within a five (5) year period.
+While the project does intend to retain the original frame of the structure, the investigation into the condition of the site has evidenced that substantial portions of the building will need to be removed and replaced to restore the building to a habitable condition, therefore a Certificate of Approval is required to facilitate any kind of restoration, addition, or substantial alteration due to the poor existing conditions.

-In 1979, the City designated the property as an "H" on the Historical Building Study List.
-An "H" designation refers to a resource which may have historical importance because of its apparent age or location or may have architectural importance because of its similarity to other buildings done by important architects and/or builders.
-The "H" designation implies a need for further research, and is not, alone, sufficient to indicate eligibility for the State or National Register.
-Due to the significant dilapidation over time, a substantial portion of the building's potentially historic elements and integrity have been lost, including the front porch elements, as detailed in the July 2025 Garavaglia Historic Resource Evaluation and Condition Assessment Memorandum (Exhibit 2), hereafter referred to as the historic evaluation.
+In 1979, the City completed a survey and established the Historical Buildings Study List, which identified buildings with historical character that warranted further study.
+Many properties on the Study List were assigned designations to identify potential eligibility.
+An “H” designation refers to a resource which may have historical importance because of its apparent age or location or may have architectural importance because of its similarity to other buildings done by important architects and/or builders.
+The “H” designation implies a need for further research, and is not, alone, sufficient to indicate eligibility for the State or National Register.
+Due to the significant dilapidation over time, a substantial portion of the building’s potentially historic elements and integrity have been lost, including the front porch elements, as detailed in the revised September 2025 Garavaglia Historic Resource Evaluation and Condition Assessment Memorandum hereafter referred to as the historic evaluation (Exhibit 2).

-On July 10, 2025, the applicants submitted the historic evaluation to support the assertion that the extant building is unable to convey any historic importance, is not eligible for inclusion in any Statewide or National historic register, and does not maintain sufficient structural integrity to justify restoration.
-The historic evaluation concludes that "the building is not historically significant and does not maintain historic integrity" and does not warrant further research. , Regardless of the dilapidation, the building likely did not have historic significance when it was originally identified in 1979, and no DPR form was ever completed to record any significance, and therefore delisting the building from the study list and approving a Certificate of Approval for demolition is appropriate to reflect the existing conditions.
+On July 10, 2025, the applicants submitted a historic evaluation to support the assertion that the extant building is unable to convey any historic importance, is not eligible for inclusion in any Statewide or National historic register and does not maintain sufficient structural integrity to justify restoration.
+The historic evaluation concludes that “the building is not historically significant and does not maintain historic integrity” and does not warrant further research.

-If the Historical Advisory Board (HAB) issues a Certificate of Approval for demolition, the proposed remodel and addition will require Design Review approval from the Zoning Administrator, which will be considered at a later date.
+If the Historical Advisory Board (HAB) issues a Certificate of Approval for demolition, the proposed development will require Design Review approval from Design Review staff designated by the Planning Director, which will be considered at a later date.

 DISCUSSION

-The building at 1711 Arbor Street was constructed by 1897 in close to its current form, including a building with a front facing gable roof, a south shed-roofed addition, a west (rear) shed-roofed addition, and the rear porch.
-In 1979, the property was added to the Historical Buildings Study List with an "H" designation.
-The "H" designation on the study list indicates a resource which may have historical importance, however notes that historic research should precede further evaluation.
-This was likely due to the structure's unique appearance, and the defining two-story front porch.
+The building at 1711 Arbor Street was constructed by 1889 as a Queen Anne Cottage, and resembled close to its current form by 1897, including a building with a front facing gable roof, a south-shed-roofed addition, a west (rear) shed-roofed addition, and the rear porch.
+The “H” designation on the study list was likely due to the structure’s unique appearance, and the defining two-story front porch.
 By 1897 the building included a front facing gable, rear shed-roofed addition, and a rear porch.
 A permit history of work on the building shows a foundation replacement and repairs to the porch in 1965 as well as several re-roofing projects in 1930, 1949, 1967, plus replacement of the front steps in 1970.
 The only other permit associated with the subject property is for an encroachment permit for a POD temporary storage container in spring of 2022.
 It does not appear that permit applications were received by the City for cleanup work that appears to have taken place on the site between 2023 and 2024, including removal of a large, unprotected tree in the front yard area, the rear staircase, and the heavily damaged two-story front porch.

 In December of 1979, the City conducted a photographic survey of pre-1942 buildings, which included the project site.
-Based on these photos, the building's front elevation in 1979 does not reflect the current condition of the front elevation largely due to the removal of the heavily damaged front porch.
-No California Department of Parks and Recreation (DPR) form has been prepared indicating that at the time of the survey, the building did not appear to be eligible for inclusion in the State's Historic Resources Inventory.
+Based on these photos, the building’s front elevation in 1979 does not reflect the current condition of the front elevation largely due to the removal of the heavily damaged front porch.
+The City also did not prepare a DPR form at the time of the survey, as the building did not appear to be eligible for inclusion in the State Historic Resources Inventory.

-Given the age of the structure and its inclusion on the study list, the applicants hired Garavaglia Architecture to prepare a historic evaluation for the subject property, completed in July 2025.
-The evaluation describes the extant structure as "currently uninhabitable", noting that "the building is not historically significant and does not maintain historic integrity".
+Given the age of the structure and its inclusion on the study list, the applicants hired Garavaglia Architecture to prepare a historic evaluation for the subject property, completed in July 2025, and revised to include information specifically requested by the HAB in September 2025.
+The evaluation describes the extant structure as “currently uninhabitable,” noting that “the building is not historically significant and does not maintain historic integrity”.
 Prior to the current application to demolish, the City had not received any applications to repair or reconstruct the building.
-The features identified in the historic evaluation as exterior, character defining features, including the wood casement windows with stained glass and full width 2nd story porch or front fa?ade, are described as "very few, damaged, or no longer present", and ultimately the evaluation finds that "the sum of the building's components does not yield a significantly unique and distinguishable entity".
-Staff agrees that the substantially altered state and "overall lack of architectural cohesion" of any original architectural features diminishes any architectural interest of the building that originally supported its inclusion on the City's Historical Building Study List.
-The historic evaluation recommends, with regard to the Historic Building Study List designation, that "Since...
-1711 Arbor Street exhibits no historic architectural significance, there is no need for the "H" designation to remain", and further that "there would be no impact to a historic resource resulting from demolition of 1711 Arbor Street".
-The evaluation also notes that "If the building were to be re-used... the re-use design would not need to meet Secretary of the Interior's Standards for the Treatment of Historic Properties, as the building was found to have no historic significance or integrity".
+The features identified in the historic evaluation as exterior, character defining features, including the wood casement windows with stained glass and full width 2nd story porch or front façade, are described as “very few, damaged, or no longer present”, and ultimately the evaluation finds that “the sum of the building’s components does not yield a significantly unique and distinguishable entity.”
+Staff agrees that the substantially altered state and “overall lack of architectural cohesion” of any original architectural features diminishes any architectural interest of the building that originally supported its inclusion on the City’s Historical Building Study List.
+The historic evaluation recommends, with regard to the Historic Building Study List designation, that since “1711 Arbor Street exhibits no historic architectural significance, there is no need for the “H” designation to remain”, and further that “there would be no impact to a historic resource resulting from demolition of 1711 Arbor Street.”
+The evaluation also notes that if the building were to be re-used, then it would not need to meet the Secretary’s Standards as the building was found to have no historic significance or integrity.

 Builder